Now here’s a question that used to cause a lot of conflict between marketing and sales teams.

 At this stage, you need to nurture them with the relevant content and information that is going to nudge them towards making the right purchasing decision.
 This is an excellent time to ask questions that will help you drive down to the core pain points they are trying to address.

 2. The enquirer has the authority to buy

 Not everyone who does research on your website is going to have control over the purse strings.
-You have to create CTAs that help you to discern whether you are dealing with a decision maker or a junior member of staff.
+You have to create lead captures (forms, for example) that help you to discern whether you are dealing with a decision maker or a junior member of staff.
 If it’s the latter, politely ask them to pass you up the chain, thanks!

 Understanding the purchasing process of the client and whether buying decisions fall within their jurisdiction will save you a lot of time in the long run.

 So, find a way to ask these questions early on.

 Firstly because you have to factor in your own sales process – does your software warrant a lengthy decision-making process for the buyer?
 If so, what does the timeline look like?

 Secondly, you have to identify whether there is a sense of urgency on the side of the buyer.
 If they can’t supply any ballpark ideas of when they plan on making a purchase, you may be wasting your time here.

 However, if there are positive signs, just not enough to indicate a sale for this quarter, keep the prospect on file and say hi a few months down the line.
 You may find the lead in a more favourable position to make a purchase.

 4. The lead is receptive and engaged with your information